 - Team statistics.
 Get the number of responses and response time for each team member.

 - Team audit trail.
 See who took action on a message.

 Hootsuite Plans for Solopreneurs

 If you are a solopreneur or micro-business owner, you might be managing your social networks on your own.
 If so, I recommend managing your networks natively on each network.

-If you really want to use a social media management tool, only need access yourself, don’t need full analytics and want to manage up to 10 networks (or up to 5 with some pro plans), then Hootsuite Pro might be a good option for you.
+If you really want to use a social media management tool, only need access yourself, don’t need full analytics and want to manage up to 10 social channels, then Hootsuite Professional is still not a good option.
+And it's expensive.

 Hootsuite Plans for Teams

 If you need to give access to another team member and want to use Hootsuite, the pro plan won’t be enough.
 You'll need to upgrade to Hootsuite Team or higher.

 Hootsuite Team Plan